alexalvaroUPC/PGTA_Third_Project/README.md

 scatteredTurningPoint.kml containts the points where turning has been deemed to start

+newdata_P3_00-24h.csv.mat has all the data updated to the last criteria for TO times, TMA and TWR distinguishments, 0,5NM criterion reviewed and fixed, aircraft departing from 24R/06L removed

-mydata_P3_00-24h.csv.mat contains all the variables resulting from analyzing a full day of .csv files
+mydata_P3_00-24h.csv.mat contains all the variables resulting from analyzing a full day of .csv files if the TO time window is set to 5 minutes

+mydata_P3_00-24h_old.csv.mat contains data from old executions before amendments were made.